Seeed-Studio/wiki-documents/docs/Wio-Terminal-IMU-Basic.md

 ## Reading IMU Values

-To read IMU values of each axis on Rescreen, simply follow this:
+To read IMU values of each axis on Wio Terminal, simply follow this:

 ```cpp
 void loop() {